rkgIITBh/data-structures.github.io/HTML/redBlackTrees.md

 2. The root node is always black.
 3. A leaf or an external node is always colored black.
 4. A leaf stores null pointers for its right and left child.
-5. Both of children of a red node must be black.
+5. A red node does not have a red child.
+Its children must be black.
 6. A black node may have a red node as one of its children
 7. All paths from a node to descendant leaves must have the same number of black nodes.